scienced based Functional BREATHING (Buteyko method)

 functional breathing v’s dysfunctional

-The healthy or functional breather is quite the opposite, you don’t see that they’re breathing, you don’t hear it, the diaphragm leads the breath and its always through the nose, in sleep and even exercise too (where possible).
+This type of breath is commonly associated with hard, fast and audiable breathing.
+On the other hand, the healthy or functional breather is quite the opposite, you don’t see that they’re breathing, you don’t hear it, the diaphragm leads the breath, and its in and out the nose in sleep and even exercise too (where possible).